Supporting a Better Affordable Housing Process

 The Problem

-Seattle aimed to improve housing affordability by easing the construction of Accessory Dwelling Units (ADUs) in single-family zones, with Mayor Jenny Durkan issuing an Executive Order in support.
+Seattle wanted to improve housing affordability by making it easier to build Accessory Dwelling Units (ADUs) in single-family zones, with Mayor Jenny Durkan issuing an Executive Order in support.

-Despite these efforts, navigating the process of getting permits and building ADUs remained challenging, especially for individual property owners and small businesses.
+Despite this, getting permits and building ADUs was still challenging, especially for individual property owners and small businesses.
 Problems like unclear rules, inconsistent communication, and scheduling difficulties slowed progress.

-To tackle these issues, Seattle's Department of Construction and Inspections (SDCI) aimed to use data to improve clarity, accessibility, and communication throughout the ADU inspection process.
-These efforts weren't just about making ADU construction easier but also about ensuring a smoother experience for everyone involved.
+To handle these issues, Seattle's Department of Construction and Inspections (SDCI) wanted to use data to improve clarity, accessibility, and communication throughout ADU inspections.
+This wasn’t just about making ADU construction easier but also about ensuring a better experience for everyone involved.

 The Solution

-Using customer journey maps and service blueprints, we visualized the interactions and pinpointed issues, connecting customer and staff frustrations.
-This process allowed us to uncover the root causes of obstacles and inefficiencies, leading to the development of a strategic roadmap for improvement.
-Through collaborative workshops with staff, we prioritized impactful solutions, leveraging insights from their expertise.
-As a result, SDCI is now implementing these recommendations to make the inspection process more accessible, smoother, and efficient for everyone involved.
+Using customer journey maps and service blueprints, we showed the interactions and identified issues, connecting customer and staff frustrations.
+This also helped us find the issues’ causes, leading to a roadmap for improvement.
+Through workshops with staff, we used their expertise to prioritize solutions.
+As a result, SDCI is following these recommendations to make inspections easier, more accessible, and more efficient.

 The Impact

-- Enable staff to focus on supporting and fostering connections with the public.
+- Let staff focus on connecting with the public

-- Ensure the construction of more affordable housing across Seattle is done safely.
+- Ensure people safely build more affordable housing across Seattle